IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 The DNS queries associated with the PvD Additional Information MUST use the DNS servers indicated by the associated PvD, as described in
 {{retr}}.
-This ensures the name of the PvD Additional Information server is not unintentionally sent on another network, thus identifying information about the networks with which the client is associated.
+This ensures the name of the PvD Additional Information server is not unintentionally sent on another network, thus leaking identifying information about the networks with which the client is associated.

 There may be some cases where hosts, for privacy reasons, should refrain from accessing servers that are located outside a certain